Cancer myths and questions

-With so much money spent on trying to find cures for cancer, why is there not a cure yet?
-Here we explore the reasons why cancer is especially hard to cure, but also the reasons to be optimistic.
+With so much money spent on trying to find cures for cancer, many people ask us, why is there not a cure yet?
+And will cancer ever be curable?
+Here we explore the reasons why cancer is especially hard to cure, but also the reasons to be hopeful.

 Each broad cancer type has many sub-types, and they all look and behave differently because they are different on a genetic and molecular level.
 Because cancer arises from our own cells, each cancer can be as different and diverse as people are.